OCA/purchase-workflow/purchase_order_type/README.rst

 Purchase Order Type
 ===================

-Adds a configurable *type* on the purchase orders.
+Adds a configurable *type* on the purchase orders, allowing to predefine some purchase order fields attached to this type.

 This type can be used in filters and groupbys.

 Configuration